bodnaristvan/JSHint.tmbundle/README.md

 2. Go to the directory `cd JSHint.tmbundle`.
 3. Run `make`
 4. Run `open .` in the same directory to install the bundle
+5. If you run into problems with node not found while running the plugin, check out this comment: https://github.com/bodnaristvan/JSHint.tmbundle/issues/1#issuecomment-42533685

 ### Configuration ###